ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/pytorch-digit-classification-arch-training/intro-opt.md

 Optimizing models is crucial to achieving efficient performance while minimizing resource consumption.

-Because mobile and edge devices can have limited computational power, memory, and energy availability, various strategies are used to ensure that ML models can run effectively in these constrained environments.
+As mobile and edge devices can have limited computational power, memory, and energy availability, various strategies can be deployed to ensure that ML models can run effectively in these constrained environments.

 ### Quantization

 Quantization is one of the most widely used techniques, which reduces the precision of the model's weights and activations from floating-point to lower-bit representations, such as int8 or float16.
-This not only reduces the model size but also accelerates inference speed on hardware that supports lower precision arithmetic.
+This not only reduces the model size but also accelerates inference speed on hardware that supports low-precision arithmetic.

 ### Layer fusion

-Another key optimization strategy is layer fusion, where multiple operations, such as combining linear layers with their subsequent activation functions (like ReLU), into a single layer.
+Another key optimization strategy is layer fusion.
+Layer fusion involves combining linear layers with their subsequent activation functions, such as ReLU, into a single layer.
 This reduces the number of operations that need to be executed during inference, minimizing latency and improving throughput.

 ### Pruning

-In addition to these techniques, pruning, which involves removing less important weights or neurons from the model, can help in creating a leaner model that requires fewer resources without significantly affecting accuracy.
+In addition to these techniques, pruning, which involves removing less significant weights or neurons from the model, can help in creating a leaner model that requires fewer resources without markedly affecting accuracy.

 ### Android NNAPI